-- O-1 Ocean Atmospheric Correction Group: Normalized Water-Leaving Radiance [standard product], Atmospheric Correction Parameters [standard product], Photosynthetically Available Radiation [standard product] - ✓ Improvement in the treatment of aerosols and sea-surface reflection (sharing of knowledge from C-2) corresponding to in-water algorithms is necessary. - ✓ Improvement is needed in processing speed and stability for near real-time processing - ✓ Because ocean color requires particularly high calibration accuracy, algorithm adaptation to SGLI sensor features and collaboration with calibration activities including in situ observations for vicarious calibration and NWLR, C-5, are needed. - ✓ Acquisition and standardization of in situ optical measurements along with an ocean color group parameter (O-2) is desired. - ✓ Inter-comparison of international products and algorithms are encouraged to contribute the ocean color ECV. - O-2 Ocean Color Group: Chlorophyll-a Concentration [standard product], Suspended Solid Concentration [standard product], Colored Dissolved Organic Matter [standard product], Inherent Optical Properties [research product], Phytoplankton Functional Type [research product], Red Tide [research product] - ✓ Coastal algorithm development is planned to be based on characterization of IOP spectra observed in each coastal region.
-Therefore, a systematic measurement of IOP is needed. - ✓ Improvement in algorithms is desired that considers application to ONPP estimation, redtide and in-land water, operational stability, and inter-sensor consistency through construction of fundamental datasets, in-water optical model development, and comparison of accuracy and methods in collaboration with VIIRS and OLCI. - ✓ Combined analysis with a numerical model through in-water bio-optical models and its extension to model assimilation is encouraged. - O-3 Temperature Group: Sea-Surface Temperature [standard product] - ✓ Stable and highly accurate algorithms are needed that consider operational purpose and model research combined with other sensors such as AMSR-2.
+- O-1 Ocean Atmospheric Correction Group: Normalized Water-Leaving Radiance [standard product], Atmospheric Correction Parameters [standard product], Photosynthetically Available Radiation [standard product] - ✓ Improvement in the treatment of aerosols and sea-surface reflection (sharing of knowledge from C-2) corresponding to in-water algorithms is necessary. - ✓ Improvement is needed in processing speed and stability for near real-time processing - ✓ Because ocean color requires particularly high calibration accuracy, algorithm adaptation to SGLI sensor features and collaboration with calibration activities including in situ observations for vicarious calibration and NWLR, C-5, are needed.

-- ✓ Algorithms and products that effectively use coastal 250 m and 500 m spatial resolution of SGLI and numerical modeling research are desired. - ✓ The combination of historical satellite sea-surface temperature data and the production and analysis of a long-term time series with improved atmosphere correction is promoted. - O-4 Primary Productivity Group: Ocean Net Primary Productivity [research product] - ✓ Acquisition of highly accurate in situ data is needed. - ✓ Combined analysis of a numerical model through in-water bio-optical models and its extension to model assimilation are desired. - ✓ In order to contribute to CO2 absorption estimation, cooperation with research activities of carbon-cycle and marine-ecosystem models and in-situ biogeophysical measurement programs(C-4) is desired. - O-5 Multi-Sensor Merged Product: Multi-sensor Merged Ocean Color Parameters [research product], Multi-sensor Merged Sea-Surface Temperature [research product] - ✓ A combination of products is desired that overcomes differences such as channel wavelengths, sensor characteristics, algorithms, and data formats and utilizes SGLI features such as 250-m resolution and time frequency.
+- ✓ Effective use of SGLI characteristics, such as the 380nm band, multi-angle, and polarimetry, is encouraged. - ✓ Acquisition and standardization of in situ optical measurements along with an ocean color group parameter (O-2) is desired. - ✓ Inter-comparison of international products and algorithms are encouraged to contribute the ocean color ECV. - O-2 Ocean Color Group: Chlorophyll-a Concentration [standard product], Total Suspended Matter Concentration [standard product], Colored Dissolved Organic Matter [standard product], Inherent Optical Properties [research product], Phytoplankton Functional Type [research product], Red Tide [research product] - ✓ Coastal algorithm development is planned to be based on characterization of IOP spectra observed in each coastal region.
+Therefore, a systematic measurement of IOP is needed. - ✓ Improvement in algorithms is desired that considers application to ONPP estimation, redtide and in-land water, operational stability, and inter-sensor consistency through construction of fundamental datasets, in-water optical model development, and comparison of accuracy and methods in collaboration with VIIRS and OLCI. - ✓ Combined analysis with a numerical model through in-water bio-optical models and its extension to model assimilation is encouraged. - O-3 Temperature Group: Sea-Surface Temperature [standard product] - ✓ Stable and highly accurate algorithms are needed that consider operational purpose and model research combined with other sensors such as AMSR-2. - ✓ Algorithms and products that effectively use coastal 250 m and 500 m spatial resolution of SGLI and numerical modeling research are desired. - ✓ The combination of historical satellite sea-surface temperature data and the production and analysis of a long-term time series with improved atmosphere correction is promoted. - O-4 Primary Productivity Group: Ocean Net Primary Productivity [research product] - $\checkmark$ Acquisition of highly accurate in situ data is needed. - ✓ Combined analysis of a numerical model through in-water bio-optical models and its extension to model assimilation are desired. - ✓ In order to contribute to CO2 absorption estimation, cooperation with research activities of carbon-cycle and marine-ecosystem models and in-situ biogeophysical measurement programs(C-4) is desired. - O-5 Multi-Sensor Merged Product: Multi-sensor Merged Ocean Color Parameters [research product], Multi-sensor Merged Sea-Surface Temperature [research product] - ✓ A combination of products is desired that overcomes differences such as channel wavelengths, sensor characteristics, algorithms, and data formats and utilizes SGLI features such as 250-m resolution and time frequency. - ✓ Studies of GCPM-C data assimilation to bio-geo-chemical models are encouraged.